tiepdotme/serenade-wind/_posts/2020-04-20-30-weeks-to-minimalism.md

  - Week 25 - after the survey and sea trial, [edit some more](/posts/harriet-rachel/)
  - Week 26 - [moving out](/posts/mini-me/) and [moving aboard](/posts/all-aboard/) s/v Rachel J Slocum

-So in less than 30 weeks, we pretty much nailed it.
-We officially became minimalists.
+{% include responsive-embed url="https://www.youtube.com/embed/6aEyCEg-p2Y" ratio="16:9" %}

+For those visually inclined, here are the highlights of how we became minimalists in less than 30 weeks.
 All it takes to become a minimalist: a bullet journal, tenacity and a willing partner in life.